 Insead LiveWire and DecisionWire

-INSEAD has a 170-strong faculty that teaches courses across 10 academic areas.
-In addition to their teaching responsibilities, these professors help organize and direct INSEAD’s research efforts and Centres of Excellence, which range in focus from the Emerging Markets Institute to the INSEAD Innovation and Policy Initiative.
+INSEAD has a 170-strong faculty that teaches courses across nine academic areas.
+In addition to their teaching responsibilities, these professors help organize and direct INSEAD’s research efforts and Centres of Excellence, which range in focus from the Emerging Markets Institute to the Learning Innovation and Teaching Excellence.

 INSEAD takes advantage of a number of different teaching methods in its classrooms, allowing its faculty to design courses that utilize the case study method, computer simulation exercises, role play, lectures and class discussions.
 Upon their arrival on campus, students are assigned to a diverse study group of five to six students that work together on a number of class projects throughout their first few periods at INSEAD.